Web3HackerWorld/Web3NFT.Social/README.md

 ## Features

 - Web3 Native: All data on Blockchain and IPFS
-- Web2 UX: With cache in serverless backend provide much better experience than Frontend only DApp
+- Web2 UX: With cache in serverless backend provides a much better experience than Frontend only DApp
 - NFT-Gating: Creator's creation gating by NFT
-- CreatorFi: Creater can get invest by sell limited project level NFT.
+- CreatorFi: creator can get invest by selling limited project-level NFT.
-- Reader friendly: User can pay by mint NFT as one-time-payment for creator
+- Reader-friendly: User can pay by mint NFT as a one-time-payment for the creator
 ## Tech

 - [💚 Nuxt 3](https://nuxt.com/) - SSR, ESR, File-based routing, components auto importing, modules, etc.